 E-Commerce businesses have pivoted to quick and painless policies in order to stay competitive.
 It’s now commonplace to find retailers that process payment refunds within ten business days.
 Not only do customers love getting their money back quickly, but the great experience is sure to keep them coming back.

 Lastly, when done with care and consideration, your process of refunding customers can be beneficial to your business.
-Many reports show that almost half of customers (45%) who go online to return an item, will end up making an additional purchase while they’re there.
+Many reports show that clients who go online to return an item, will end up making an additional purchase while they’re there.